Pylons/venusian/docs/index.rst

 system where a registry will be populated that informs some higher-level system (such as a web framework) about the available decorated functions.

-In our example above, the scan causes the

 Limitations and Audience
 ------------------------